annieyin7791/Lab-Project-Data-Mining-Algorithm-Al/README.md

 2. Task 1: Mining all Frequent Itemset
 3. Task 2: Mining all Frequent Closed Itemset

 < FP-Growth Improvement>
-Conducting the mining task (only Task 1) in Step II using a non-Apriori algorithm with the goal to get performance (on efficiency) improvements as higher as possible
+Conducting the mining task (only Task 1) in Step II using a non-Apriori algorithm with the goal to get performance (on efficiency) improvements as higher as possible.